 Canadian teams celebrate national holiday with free agency

 Canada Day coincided with the start of NHL free agency, giving hockey fans north of the border two holidays to celebrate in one day.
-Alzner was drafted No.
+The Montreal Canadiens got the party started in the opening minutes of free agency Saturday by signing defenseman Karl Alzner to a $23 million, five-year deal.

 Add your comments below